gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 an ABORT chunk.
 The ERROR handling follows what specified in {{etmout}}.

+Whilst in COOKIE-ECHOED state, only User Layer Protocol data belonging to the Protection Engine will be handled, such data will be transferred as SCTP DATA chunks with the Protection Engine PPID (see {{iana-payload-protection-id}}) for the Protection Engine handshake.

+Once in ESTABLISHED state, only CRYPTO chunks can be sent to the remote peer and any other type of plain text SCTP chunks coming from the remote peer will be silently discarded with the exception of SHUTDOWN-COMPLETE chunk.

 ### Considerations on key management {#key-management-considerations}

-When the Association is in PROTECTION PENDING state, in-band key management shall exploit SCTP DATA chunk with the Protection Engine PPID (see {{iana-payload-protection-id}}) that will be sent unencrypted.
+When the Association is in COOKIE-ECHOED state, in-band key management shall exploit SCTP DATA chunk with the Protection Engine PPID (see {{iana-payload-protection-id}}) that will be sent unencrypted.

-When the Association is in PROTECTED, ESTABLISHED or in any of the states that can be reached after ESTABLISHED state, in-band key management shall exploit SCTP DATA chunk that will be protected by the Protection Engine and encapsulated in CRYPTO chunks.
+When the Association is in ESTABLISHED state or in any of the states that can be reached after ESTABLISHED state, in-band key management shall exploit SCTP DATA chunk that will be protected by the Protection Engine and encapsulated in CRYPTO chunks.